frappe/erpnext_documentation/user/manual/en/introduction/index.md

 - Assign tasks and follow up on them.
 - Maintain a database of all your customers, suppliers, and contacts.
 - Prepare quotations.
-- Tracking your budgets and spending.
+- Track your budgets and spending.
 - Determine effective selling price based on the actual raw material, machinery and effort cost.
 - Get reminders on maintenance schedules.
 - Publish your website.